Night at the Museum: Secret of the Tomb: Critical response

 Ignatiy Vishnevetsky of The A.V.
-Club gave the film a C+, saying "Secret of the Tomb plays it as a source of corny jokes, pop-culture references, and father-son bonding moments.
+Club gave the film a C+, saying "Secret of the Tomb plays [a particular scene] as a source of corny jokes, pop-culture references, and father-son bonding moments.
 In other words, it's exactly the kind of film that shouldn't be expected to engage with its assorted bizarre subtexts – but what a movie it could be if it did."
 Sara Stewart of the New York Post gave the film two out of four stars, saying "For piquing kids' interest in history and nature, you could do worse than this goofy Ben Stiller franchise.
 But its third installment is more meh than manic, too reliant on wide shots of the ragtag Museum of Natural History cohorts striding down corridors.
 You get the feeling returning director Shawn Levy is ready to hang it up."
 Richard Roeper of the Chicago Sun-Times gave the film one and a half stars out of five, saying "The dialogue is schmaltzy and often painfully unfunny.
 The special effects are often so 1980s-bad, one wonders if it was a deliberate choice, to make the creepy visuals of sculptures dancing and paintings moving less frightening to young viewers.
 Time and again, terrific actors sink in the equivalent of cinematic quicksand, helpless against the sucking sound of this movie."
 Drew Hunt of Slant Magazine gave the film one out of four stars, saying "None of the entries in the Night at the Museum series could ever pass for high art, but a wealth of comedic talent gave the first two installments a madcap energy that somewhat forgave their childish premises.
 Night at the Museum: Secret of the Tomb, the third and supposedly final edition in the franchise, is nothing more than an uncomfortably transparent contractual obligation."

 Accolades

 Sequel

-In August 2019, following the purchase of 21st Century Fox and its assets by The Walt Disney Company, Disney CEO Bob Iger announced that a fully animated sequel to Night at the Museum is in development.
-The project will be released as a Disney+ exclusive film, as a production by Walt Disney Pictures.
+In August 2019, following the purchase of 21st Century Fox and its assets by The Walt Disney Company, Disney CEO Bob Iger announced that a fully animated sequel to Night at the Museum was in development.
 In October 2020, the movie was officially titled Night at the Museum: Kahmunrah Rises Again.
-The project is traditionally animated and was scheduled to be released in 2021.
+The project is traditionally animated and production began on November 2, 2020.
 The plot centers around Larry's son, Nick, who is hesitant to follow in his father's footsteps as nightwatchman.
-In addition to Nick and the titular villain, the movie will also feature returning characters: Jedediah, Octavius, Teddy Roosevelt and Sacagawea with the addition of Joan of Arc.
-Production began on November 2, 2020.
-Shawn Levy will serve as executive producer, but the majority of the original cast were initially not expected to return.

-In August 2021, the film was delayed to a 2022 release date.
-In September 2022, Matt Danner revealed he was directing the film; he previously was the creator and showrunner of the Disney animated show Legend of the Three Caballeros (2018).
-The film was released on December 9, 2022.
+Shawn Levy served as executive producer with Matt Danner directing the film.
+The film was released on December 9, 2022, as a Disney+ exclusive film.